-- 3.66 At the beginning of FY22 the NP has the option of reducing lactose standardising in the event of a capacity shortfall.
+- 3.94 We reviewed the standard plant capacity analysis provided in Fonterra's experts' reports for FY22 and FY23.
+The supply forecasts for FY22 and FY23 are very similar to the actual milk supply in the FY20 peak.
+As such no change is expected in the peak milk supply forecast over the next few years. - 3.95 All plants that were assumed to be mothballed in FY17 in response to the reduction in milk supply are now permanently closed.
+There is a one-for-one replacement plan assumed for the scheduled closure of plants which will operate at peak capacity, then be replaced by equivalent plant capacity in time for the start of the FY22 season.
+Therefore, Fonterra assumes that overall processing capacity remains unchanged for FY21 and FY22. - 3.96 At the beginning of FY22 the NP has the option of reducing lactose standardising in the event of a capacity shortfall.
 Although this is considered to be an expensive option it is more cost effective than investing in excess capacity over the short term.
 A similar replacement strategy is assumed for plant closure and replacement in FY22 and FY23 as for FY21.
 Beyond FY23 Fonterra assumes replacement capacity will be installed in the region where closures are assumed.
-The asset footprint will therefore more or less match forecast milk supply meaning that no incremental plant is required. - 3.67 In summary, Fonterra's experts conclude that the short-term current plant capacity and milk supply are approximately in equilibrium and no additional plant needs to be added or retired.
+The asset footprint will therefore more or less match forecast milk supply meaning that no incremental plant is required. - 3.97 In summary, Fonterra's experts conclude that the short-term current plant capacity and milk supply are approximately in equilibrium and no additional plant needs to be added or retired.